Elliot-Chan-120/NanoMaker/README.md

 binding dynamics are not well-generalized, and binding pockets generated for these "R group-dependent" molecules should be treated as scaffold-level rather than R-group-specific generations.

-A chemical similarity metric (Tanimoto similarity) is provided at inference to indicate how well-represented the input chemical's scaffold is in the training data.

 <br>